 The Workers’ Compensation Act is designed to cover all work-related injuries.
-Any injury that is caused by repetitive use of a body part at work such, as a fracture in the arms or leg due to excessive usage in a mining or construction work, will fall under this act.
-The Workers’ Compensation law covers stroke and similar illnesses caused by stress at work.
+Any injury caused by repetitive use of a body part at work such, as a fracture in the arms or leg due to excessive usage in a mining or construction work, will fall under this act.
+The Workers’ Compensation Law covers stroke and similar illnesses caused by stress at work.
 There are people who have pre-existing conditions, which are made worse by their job.

 If you’re an employee and you suffer from any workplace-related injury or disease, then it’s your right to duly notify the concerned authorities at your workplace.
 It’s essential to discuss your case with your employer through Human Resources and the supervisor.

-If your employer’s insurance company in any circumstance fails to provide your compensation benefits following a workplace accident, then you have the right to file a claim for workers compensation.
-The procedure for pursuing an Illinois Workers’ Compensation claim is challenging and complicated and you will need an experienced attorney to assist you in filing the complaint.
+If your employer’s insurance company in any circumstance fails to provide your compensation benefits following a workplace accident, then you have the right to file a claim for workers’ compensation.
+The procedure for pursuing an Illinois workers’ compensation claim is challenging and complicated and you will need an experienced attorney to assist you in filing the complaint.

 If you wish to find out more about this topic or schedule a free consultation, contact the offices of Robert Edens at (847) 395-2200 to speak with an experienced personal injury lawyer.